pr-ju/course-material/src/courses/introduction-to-script-programming/study-guide.md

 ### Recorded Lectures
 In the beginning of each week you will be encouraged to view some recorded lectures.
 These will be quite theoretical and will teach you new things you can use when programming.

-### Tutorials
+### Q&A
 Each week you will also be encouraged to complete some optional exercises.
 This is for you to practice on using the theory you learned in the recorded lectures.
-In the beginning of each week there will be a tutorial where the teacher will show you and discuss sample answers to the exercises from the previous week.
+In the beginning of each week there will be an optional Q&A where you can ask the lecturer questions regarding the self study excercises.

 ### Lab Sessions
 Each week you may attend a 4 hours long lab session.
 At the lab session you may ask the teacher there for help with the exercises and the laboratory work.
 When you have completed your laboratory work you should also present your solution to a teacher at a lab session where you explain to the teacher how the code you have written works.

-There are 3 different lab sessions each week, but you may only come to one of them:
+There are 4 different lab sessions each week, but you may only come to one of them:

 * The students from the master program *Sustainable Building Information Management* should attend the lab sessions that are in your schedule (for the course TSTG17; Lab group 2)
-* The rest of you may come to one of the two remaining lab sessions (Lab group 1 and Lab group 3).
+* The rest of you may come to one of the two remaining lab sessions (Lab group 1, Lab group 3, Lab group 4).
 To distribute you, join the corresponding [Lab Session Groups](https://ju.instructure.com/courses/6982/groups) on Canvas.
 First come, first served.

 It is OK to attend the sessions for the other groups too if there is room for it, but the students for those groups should of course be prioritized by the teacher.